Overview

 NHS

 If your mobility is severely impaired you may be eligible for an electric wheelchair through NHS wheelchair services.
-You can find out about the kind of criteria they use for eligibility by reading this patient guide produced by Southeast Scotland Wheelchair Services:
+You can find out about the kind of criteria they use for eligibility by reading this patient guide produced by NHS Scotland.

 You will not need to do the same research if you are being assessed for one by the NHS as they will determine your requirements and choose the model for you.